-- (3) If only one of the academic aptitude criteria set out in Paragraph 2, sentence 1 or 2 above has been met, the Examination Board may substitute the criterion that has not been met by an aptitude test (subject-specific interview) and/or by additional requirements as specified in Paragraph 4 below.
-The Examination Board shall designate a professor from the Department of Physics to conduct the aptitude test.
+(3) If only one of the academic aptitude criteria set out in Paragraph 2, sentence 1 or 2 above has been met, the Examination Board may substitute the criterion that has not been met by an aptitude test and/or by additional requirements as specified in Paragraph 4 below taking into consideration any satisfactory academic references pursuant to Paragraph 2, sentence 3, if applicable.
+The Examination Board shall designate a professor from the Department of Physics or the Department of Systems Engineering to conduct the aptitude test.
 If the aptitude test reveals that the applicant does not yet have the required level of competence, the applicant may be admitted to the programme subject to conditions (see Paragraph 4).
-If more than one of the academic aptitude criteria set out in Paragraph 2 have not been met, the applicant shall not be admitted to the programme. - (4) If the aptitude criteria of Paragraph 3 are only deemed to have been met subject to fulfilment of additional conditions, the applicant may be provisionally admitted to the relevant Master's degree programme on the proviso that, within a year, the student acquires the missing curricular content in a supplementary study programme.
+If more than one of the academic aptitude criteria set out in Paragraph 2 have not been met, the applicant shall not be admitted to the programme.

+- (4) If the aptitude criteria of Paragraph 3 are only deemed to have been met subject to fulfilment of additional conditions, the applicant may be provisionally admitted to the relevant Master's degree programme on the proviso that, within a year, the student acquires the missing curricular content in a supplementary study programme.
 The procedure to be followed in such cases shall be determined in consultation with a departmental representative who is authorized to conduct examinations; the proposed procedure shall be recorded in writing.
-If the missing curricular content referred to in Paragraph 3 represents more than 30 credits, the applicant shall not be admitted to the programme.

-- (5) Applicants who do not yet have their Bachelor's degree examination certificate may apply for provisional admission to the Master's programme provided that by the start of the Master's programme they have successfully completed all of the examination and assessment requirements for the Bachelor's programme.
+If the missing curricular content referred to in Paragraph 3 represents more than 30 credits, the applicant shall not be admitted to the programme. - (5) Applicants who do not yet have their Bachelor's degree examination certificate may apply for provisional admission to the Master's programme provided that by the start of the Master's programme they have successfully completed all of the examination and assessment requirements for the Bachelor's programme.
 In such cases, the Bachelor's degree certificate shall be submitted no later than three months after the beginning of the first semester. - (6) An applicant shall not be admitted to the Master's programme if the formal requirements have not been met. - (7) All admissions to the Master's programme shall be decided by the Examination Board.
-If there is some doubt regarding an application for admission, the relevant departmental representatives shall be consulted. - (8) The Examination Board shall inform the applicant in writing about whether the application has been rejected or accepted.
+In case of doubt, the relevant departmental representatives shall be consulted. - (8) The Examination Board shall inform the applicant in writing about whether the application has been rejected or accepted.
 If relevant, the applicant shall be notified of any conditions pertaining to provisional admission arrangements as defined in Paragraph 4.